 Albert Einstein | Physicist

-In the meantime, circumstances might make me cry or laugh, either way, it doesn't stick around very long.
-It's always changing.
+In the meantime, circumstances might make me cry or laugh; either way, it doesn't stick around very long.
+It's constantly changing.
 Change is the only thing I know is real, and I cannot stop that or slow it down.
 Instead, I have to flow with it.
-In all of this change, the I that I refer myself to be seems shallow, a conscious perceptive entity designed to relay to a deeper me physical conditions, and in response, deliver a reaction.
-This process is cyclical and pulsative and it goes around and around for as long as I am here.
+In all of this change, the “I” that I think I am seems shallow.
+This process is cyclical and pulsative, and it goes around and around for as long as I am here.
 It cycles up, and it cycles down, and it seems to have a boundary.

-This boundary becomes breached at times I call significant life events and after the trauma or exultation of these events subsides, I appear to be slightly different.
-It seems to have gaps too, lulls between good and bad where it seems nothing is happening, then all of a sudden something I didn't plan shows up.
+This boundary is breached at times, and after the memory of the event subsides, I appear slightly different.
+It seems to have gaps too, lulls between good and bad where nothing is happening.
+Then suddenly something I didn't plan shows up.
 That's where the joy and the pain are.

-The free will versus determinism argument is an argument over who is in control and this moves out from a hierarchical, somewhere-there's-a-big-boss view of existence.
+The free will versus determinism argument is an argument over who is in control.
+This moves out from a hierarchical, somewhere-there's-a-big-boss view of existence.
 What I have found runs contrary to this idea.
-I have found that life is self-sustaining, self-supporting and always in growth despite our best effort to effect change.
+I have found that life is self-sustaining, self-supporting and always in growth despite our best efforts to effect change.

 This is the nature of the wave.